Chart Color Schemes

 Whyalla faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.1%, significantly lower than Australia's average of 30.4%.
+The area's university qualification rate is 12.1%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 9.0%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 40.3% of residents aged 15+ holding them, including advanced diplomas (7.0%) and certificates (33.3%).
-Educational participation is high at 27.0%, with 11.6% in primary education, 7.7% in secondary education, and 2.2% pursuing tertiary education.
+Vocational credentials are prevalent, with 40.3% of residents aged 15+ holding such qualifications - advanced diplomas at 7.0% and certificates at 33.3%.

-Educational participation is notably high, with 27.0% of residents currently enrolled in formal education.
+Educational participation is high, with 27.0% of residents currently enrolled in formal education.
 This includes 11.6% in primary education, 7.7% in secondary education, and 2.2% pursuing tertiary education.

 Frequently Asked Questions - Education